ollielo/cinema_projectmanagement/design/2019/image_proposal/composable.md

-# Composable Image Set format specification
+# Cinema Database: Composable Image Set parameter specification

 This is a Cinema database that provides parameters for manipulating a Composable Image Set (`.cis`) file.
 This shows definitions for a single image with three layers, each of which has three channels.